-The sampling distribution, and this test, were first described by HB Mann and DR Whitney in 1947.1 While you have to compute both U-scores, you only use the smaller one to test a two-tailed hypothesis.
+The sampling distribution, and this test, were first described by H.B.
+Mann and D.R.
+Whitney (1947).1 While you have to compute both U-scores, you only use the smaller one to test a two-tailed hypothesis.
 Because the tables only show the smaller U, you need to be careful when conducting a one-tail test.
-Because you will accept the alternative hypothesis if U is very small, you use the U computed for that sample which Ha: says is farther down the list.
-You are testing to see if one of the samples is located to the right of the other, so you test to see if the rank sum of that sample is large enough to make its U small enough to accept Ha:.
+Because you will accept the alternative hypothesis if U is very small, you use the U computed for that sample, which H_a says is farther down the list.
+You are testing to see if one of the samples is located to the right of the other, so you test to see if the rank sum of that sample is large enough to make its U small enough to accept H_a .
 If you learn to think through this formula, you will not have to memorize all of this detail because you will be able to figure out what to do.

-Let us return to Willy 's problem.
-He needs to test to see if the best cities in which to locate the sales office, the best cities for finding "knowledge workers", are concentrated in one part of the country or not.
+Let us return to Willy's problem.
+He needs to test to see if the best cities in which to locate the office are concentrated in one part of the country or not.
 He can attack his problem with a hypothesis test using the Mann-Whitney U-test.
 His hypotheses are:

-Ho: The distributions of eastern and western city rankings among the "best places to find knowledge workers" are the same.
+H_0 : The distributions of eastern and western city rankings among the "best places for new investors" are the same.